unicef/iogt/_pages/cms-manual/comments/replying-messages-comments-posts.md

 - Acknowledge/reference what they have said or asked
 - Issue a canned response where relevant, or advise the user to check the site by searching it for specific information

-Always check the Canned Responses first (a selection of these might have been loaded to Molo).
+Always check the Canned Responses first (a selection of these might have been loaded to Wagtail).
 If you find a relevant response, add into the message format outlined above and reply to the user.
 If a Canned Response cannot be found, create a message using the outline above and send to the user.

 <br />